zeropingheroes/lancache-autofill/README.md

 Automatically fill a [lancache](https://github.com/zeropingheroes/lancache) with the content of your choosing, so that subsequent downloads for the same content will be served from the lancache, improving speeds and reducing load on your internet connection.

 # Features
-* Download the top popular free and/or paid apps on Steam
 * Download a specific app by ID
 * Choose which platform(s) apps should be downloaded for
 * Download one (or more) users recently played apps